-• The student does not have a history of persistent or pervasive behavior that poses a threat to themselves and or others, including but not limited to evidence of targeting/bullying behavior, substance abuse, fire starting, sexual predatory behavior, suicidal ideation, or assault.
+- The student resides beyond 60-minute commute each way between home and TSD: - The student has the ability to respond independently and appropriately to life-threatening situations (as appropriate for the age of the student): - The student does not have a history of persistent and pervasive behavior that poses a threat to themselves and or others, including but not limited to evidence of targeting/bullying behavior, substance abuse, fire starting, sexual predatory behavior, suicidal ideation, or assault. - Repetitive and pervasive non-compliance with residential expectations/rules; - The student is enrolled in second grade;

+EMERGENCY CONTACTS

-- The student does not have a history of repetitive or pervasive non-compliance with residential expectations/rules; - The student is enrolled in second grade or above. - EMERGENCY CONTACTS All TSD students must have a parent, guardian, or emergency contact who is a resident of Texas and able to pick-up their student in the event of an emergency. - HOMELESS STUDENTS TSD shall admit any homeless child who otherwise meets the admission criteria established in Texas Education Code § 30.051.
+All TSD students must have a parent, guardian, or emergency contact who is a resident of Texas and able to pick-up their student in the event of an emergency.

+HOMELESS STUDENTS

+TSD shall admit any homeless child who otherwise meets the admission criteria established in Texas Education Code § 30.051.